Patterns in Photography: A Complete Guide

 In learning geometric photography patterns, it is important to note that the setting of our artwork above is easily identifiable.

-The geometrically patterned image above of our museum gallery immediately prompts the viewer into context clues such as location, regardless of the lack of written text.
+The geometrically patterned image above our museum gallery immediately prompts the viewer into context clues such as location, regardless of the lack of written text.

 Familiarity, as we stated, is a staple in image processing and comprehension.